heitorrosa/heitorrosa/README.md

 ### 🤔 Facts about me!

-- I'm studying Computer Science, branched at Systems Development in the State University of Campinas (Unicamp).
+- I'm 15 and i'm studying Computer Science, branched at Systems Development in the State University of Campinas (Unicamp).
 - I have plenty of knowledge in silicon and ways to achieve its maximum performance through Overclocking and Tuning.
 - My favourite languages are **PowerShell**, **C++** and **C#**, but im also learning **C** and **kernel** level logic.
 - Currently dual-booting **Windows 11** + [GlazeWM](https://github.com/glzr-io/glazewm) and **Arch Linux** + [Hyprland](https://github.com/hyprwm) with the [rEFInd](https://github.com/2KAbhishek/refind2k) bootloader.